nodejs/node/doc/api/child_process.md

 [`child_process.fork()`][]), the `process.disconnect()` method can be invoked within the child process to close the IPC channel as well.

+###subprocess.exitCode:

+* {integer}

+`subprocess.exitcode` property indicates  exit code of the child process.
+If child process is still running, the field will be null.

 ### `subprocess.kill([signal])`
 <!-- YAML
 added: v0.1.90